00200200/00200200/README.md

 - Replay an experiment twice, then compare saved reports before and after an edit.
 Retain metrics, artifact hashes, commands and logs.
 - Use the CLI, pre-commit hook, or reproducibility skill for coding agents.

-See [API coverage and limits](https://github.com/00200200/repro-lens/blob/main/docs/frameworks.md).
-A clean scan or two matching runs does not establish scientific validity.

 `Python` `ML reproducibility` `AST` `pre-commit`